Ein neues Panorama für Remagen

 Remagen – Fährgasse / Rhine Promenade

 The pictorial building signboard Ein neues Panorama für Remagen (»A new panorama for Remagen«) on the Remagen side is still in existence on the Rhine promenade in Remagen.
-The pictorial building signboard Neugestaltung der Promenade von Remagen (»Re-design of the promenade at Remagen«) on the Erpel side was dismantled on 28 June 2006 following a resolution by the village council of Erpel dated May 2006.
+The pictorial building signboard Neugestaltung der Promenade von Remagen (»Redesign of the Remagen promenade«) on the Erpel side was dismantled on 28 June 2006 following a resolution by the village council of Erpel dated May 2006.
 The five-year display period for which permission was granted initially was not extended.

 The resolution was preceded by repeated criticism voiced by the residents of Erpel.
 They felt that Thomas Huber's vision Ein neues Panorama für Remagen was disparaging.
 In their opinion the pictorial building signboard disfigured the historic view of the village.
 Discussions that took place beside the pictorial building signboard in Remagen about the supposed new planning of Erpel in the near or distant future were a repeated source of irritation.
 Was it possible that this »building project« might even be realised?